folz/anchors/README.md

 collision.
 When a collision occurs, the position must be adjusted to ensure the floating element remains visible.

-Further, floating elements are often interactive, which can raise complex accessibility issues when designing user interactions.

-Floating UI offers a set of low-level features to help you navigate these challenges and build accessible floating UI components.

 ## Install

-To install Floating UI, you can use a package manager like npm or a [CDN](https://floating-ui.com/docs/getting-started#cdn).
+To install Anchors, you can use a package manager like npm or a [CDN](https://floating-ui.com/docs/getting-started#cdn).
 There are different versions available for different platforms.